Please note that any changes to our policies will be communicated through our website and our notice boards.

 Social welfare requests

 All patients that are absent from work for more than five working days are entitled to claim social welfare.
 In order to claim social welfare the patient must be seen in the surgery.
 Patients will then be provided with an initial social welfare cert.
-Patients can then claim weekly inter certs if necessary until they are fit to go back to work in which case they will receive a final social welfare cert.
+On return to work they will receive a final social welfare cert.
+All certs are sent electronically to the Dept of Social Welfare.

 Sick cert requests